lonexil/Postman-beginner-guide/postman-beginner-guide.md

 ### Steps in creating enviromental variables:
 1. Click the Enviroment tab on the left side
-2. click add (or create Enviroment)to make new enviroment
+2. Click add (or create Enviroment)to make new enviroment
 3. Give your enviroment a name e.g Local API Test.
 4. Add variable names and values.